juliajansson/haskellbeginner/lesson3.md

 #Simple functions and their types

-In [Lesson3/Functions.hs] there is a sequence of functions definitions used to introduce the syntax step by step.
+In [Functions.hs](Lesson3/Functions.hs) there is a sequence of functions definitions used to introduce the syntax step by step.

 #Make your own types

-[Lesson3/Datatypes.hs] explores how you can define your own types and functions using them.
+[Datatypes.hs](Lesson3/Datatypes.hs) explores how you can define your own types and functions using them.

 #Lists and recursion

+Finally, in [Lists](Lesson3/Lists.hs) we define our first recursive datatype and associated functions.